Did Amy Guess Copy Carly Rae Jepsen’s ‘Runway Away With Me’?

 — Noisey (@NoiseyMusic) December 14, 2015

 It all started last year when Charli XCX, Lorde, and Carly Rae Jepsen shared a group photo on Twitter and joked they should form a “hot girl band” one day.
 Well, two of the singers are collaborating.
-Earlier this month, producer Justin Raisen, took to Instagram to share a photo of Charli and Carly in the recording studio together, reports Teen Vogue.
+Earlier this month, producer Justin Raisen took to Instagram to share a photo of Charli and Carly in the recording studio together, reports Teen Vogue.

 ????????????????????????❤️????✨ pic.twitter.com/P0kjluIWEf